crotwell/TauP/src/doc/sphinx/source/taup_velplot.rst

 .. literalinclude:: examples/taup_velplot_--nameddiscon_--mod_iasp91.cmd
   :language: text

-will extract the iasp91 velocity model into a file name 'iasp91.nd' in the current directory.
+will extract the iasp91 velocity model into a file named 'iasp91.nd' in the current directory.